k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 * BASE_URL - the base Akeyless APIs URL (e.g. https://api.akeyless.io)

 **Authentication**
-The supported authentication access type is `access-key` where thje following parameters are required:
+The supported authentication method is API Key, where the following parameters are required:
 * ACCESS_ID
 * ACCESS_KEY

+> See [here](https://tutorials.akeyless.io/docs/authentication-methods-and-api-key-authentication) a guide for creating API Key and geting these parameters.

 ## Multi Secrets Management Services and Instances Support